clucas56/formula1-db/DOCUMENTATION.md

         ↓ SSH tunnel through RHEL host
 RHEL IBM-BASEMENT (192.168.4.5) — Bare Metal Host
         ↓ KVM Hypervisor
-        ├── Ubuntu VM — webster (192.168.4.7) — Web Server
+        ├── Ubuntu VM — webster (192.168.4.7) — Web Server + Reverse Proxy
-        └── Debian VM — debian-db (192.168.122.236) — Database Server
+        ├── Debian VM — debian-db (192.168.122.236) — Database Server
-                              ↓
-                        PostgreSQL 17
+        │                     └── PostgreSQL 17
-                              ↓
-                          f1_data DB
+        │                           └── f1_data DB
+        └── Debian VM — debian-app (192.168.122.100) — Flask App Server
+                              └── gunicorn + Flask
+                                    └── f1.charleslucas562.com
 ```

-### Why Two VMs?
+### Why Three VMs?

-Separating the web server and database server is a fundamental architecture
+Separating the web server, app server, and database server is a fundamental
-pattern in enterprise systems.
+architecture pattern in enterprise systems.
 Benefits include:

 - **Security** — database is not directly exposed to the internet
-- **Performance** — each server can be tuned for its specific workload
-- **Scalability** — you can scale them independently
+- **Separation of concerns** — each VM has one job
-- **Stability** — a web server crash does not affect the database
+- **Blast radius** — if Flask crashes it does not affect the database or portfolio site
+- **Scalability** — each layer can be scaled or replaced independently
+- **Portfolio** — mirrors real production architecture patterns

 ---